The financial infrastructure for the rental economy

 The renter's portable financial identity.

-The Wallet is the consumer surface of VFIntel's infrastructure - built on global-network mobile wallet architecture and regulated middleware already in place.
-A single regulated container holding a renter's verified identity, insurance coverage, payment history, and credit-bureau-ready rent data.
-It moves with them from lease to lease.
+One regulated container holding a renter's verified identity, active insurance, payment history, and credit-bureau-ready rent data.
+It moves with the renter from lease to lease - and gets stronger at every move.
 Landlords get continuous verification.
 Carriers get a distribution channel.
 Renters finally get credit for paying rent.

 See the Wallet